Motivation

 • Intention: A conscious plan of action.

-In addition to the motivation created by internal and external conditions, the brain generates a background level of motivation automatically.
+In addition to the motivation created by internal and external stimuli, the brain generates a background level of motivation automatically.
 This motivation is not tied to any stimulus.
 It motivates proactive behaviors.
-We call it “boredom”, “anxiety” or “restlessness”.
+We call it “curiosity”, “boredom”, “anxiety” or “restlessness”.
 It is the urge to do.
 It motivates us to think and act, even when there is no immediate problem to solve.
 Sometimes, it motivates simple exploration behavior, such as going for a walk, or play behavior, such as playing video games.
 Sometimes, it motivates us to work on long-term projects, such as fixing the roof, doing the taxes, or writing a book.
 The attention system automatically generates problems for us to work on, based on value-knowledge.
 If it can’t find something to do, then we think about what to do, or we go looking for something to do.

 The theory implies that pleasure and pain balance out in the long run.

 It could be argued that, at the end of your life, you can experience pain that is not balanced by pleasure.
 For example, suppose that someone shoots you in the leg, causing extreme pain, and then shoots you in the head, ending your consciousness (like that scene in “Pulp Fiction”).
 If we don’t count the moment of death as pleasure, then you have experienced net pain.
-However, in that case, your net pain and pleasure only depends on the circumstances of your death.
+However, in that case, your net hedonic utility only depends on the circumstances of your death.
 It depends very little on how you lived your life.
-And by the time it could (theoretically) be added up, you no longer exist.
+And by the time it could (theoretically) be added up, you would no longer exist.

 The theory implies that the pursuit of happiness is futile.

-This theory explains the hedonic treadmill: the observation that people habituate to their circumstances, and only experience pleasure from improvements.
+The theory explains the hedonic treadmill: the observation that people habituate to their circumstances, and only experience pleasure from improvements.
 It explains why people living in very different circumstances display the same range of emotional experiences.
 Rich people are not happier than poor people.
 Young people are not happier than old people.
 Beautiful people are not happier than ugly people.
-Everyone would like to be rich, young and beautiful, but it would not make you happy.
+Everyone would like to be rich, young and beautiful, but it would not make them happy.

 Comments

-2. I can think of some "objections" that don't seem to be answered in this essay.
+1. I can think of some "objections" that don't seem to be answered in this essay.

 It's possible to experience prolonged periods of plasure or pain that don't "balance out".